 (POSTWAR WELFARE STATE to THATCHER and REAGAN – continued)

-She brought to the Conservative Party a greater dedication to free market economics.
+She provided the Conservative Party a greater dedication to free market economics.
 She adhered to a school of economic thought derived from Ludwig von Mises and Friedrich von Hayek.
 She championed mass freedom to innovate over bureaucratic economic planning.
-She believed, as did von Mises and Hayek, that a few bureaucrats trying to constrict economic development into a plan of their making – no matter how bright – were not superior to a society-wide freedom to innovate and to allocate resources.
+She believed, as did von Mises and Hayek, that a few bureaucrats trying to constrict economic development into a plan of their making – no matter how bright – were not superior to a society-wide freedom to innovate and allocate resources.
 She believed in letting capitalism work as little fettered by regulation as possible.
 She wrote that "every regulation represents a restriction of liberty, every regulation has a cost."

-Thatcher reduced consumer spending (which increased demand for goods and therefore prices).
-But she increased the sales tax commonly known as the Value Added Tax (VAT) from 8 percent to 15 percent, and this provided needed revenue aimed at balancing the budget.
+Thatcher's approach to taxes was carefully targeted rather than one big abstraction.
+She increased the sales tax commonly known as the Value Added Tax (VAT) from 8 percent to 15 percent, and this provided needed revenue aimed at balancing the budget.
 She raised taxes on gasoline and the amount that people paid to the National Health Service (NHS).

-And she cut spending for government programs except for police, defense and the NHS.
-Subsidies to nationalized industries were reduced, which increased unemployment, and money for housing, local governments and education was reduced.
+Step by step, Thatcher reformed the labor unions.
+The 1980 Employment Act demanded that to establish a closed shop had to have the approval of 80 percent of a plant's workers.
+Thatcher established an agency that would mobilize police from all over the country to stop illegal practices such as secondary strikes, mass picketing and violence.
 She endeavored to keep her government out of private-sector labor strikes.
-If workers in the private sector wanted to damage their prospects for a job by ruining competition for the company they worked for so be it.
+If workers in the private sector wanted to damage their prospects for a job by ruining competition for the company they worked for, so be it.
 She believed that over-all they would not.
 Her main problem with labor was with unions in nationalized industries, especially coal – which were immune from competition.
 She fought a major battle with striking miners, and she won.

 She was to remain in office until November 28, 1990 – the longest continuous period of office of any prime minister in the twentieth century.
 There had been declining revenues from the sale of North Sea oil.
 A boom in consumerism had faded, and Britain was suffering from a lack of competitiveness is automobile and electronics manufacturing.
 In March, 1990, inflation and unemployment had begun to rise again.
 Thatcher's support for an unpopular head tax in place of local property taxes contributed to her downfall within her own party, and she was replaced by the Conservative Party's John Major.